larray-project/larray/doc/source/tutorial/getting_started.rst

     status = Axis(['A', 'C', 'F'], 'status')

-Then create a test array using both axes
+Then create a test array using both axes 'sex' and 'status':

 .. ipython:: python